AttilaW-Keytiles/python-service/README.md

 To run individual tests from VSCode right-click, you need to configure your VSCode just once.
 I followed this: https://pytest-with-eric.com/introduction/how-to-run-pytest-in-vscode/

+## Folder structure

+Quickly write down which folder is what?
+However many of them is obvious...

+ * **api** - Contains the OpenApi contracts.
+Also the .sh file to generate models out of (modified) contracts.
+And Postman request collection.
+Can be handy...
+ * **db_schamas** - used to create SQL schemas
+ * **local_workfolder** - just see its [README](local_workfolder/README.md)
+ * **src** - the source code of the Service - organized into packages
+ * **test** - contains PyTest tests - following same package structure as code (hopefully)

+## Package structure

+Within the [src](src/) folder we structure the Service source code into packages.

+We followed "Clean architecture" principles basically so that might give a good guess if you know this immediatelly.
+If you don't know what it is, watch my presentation on YouTube! :-P just visit https://youtu.be/ENNoHz4i3Rk

+But here they are - in a dependency order

+ * **model** - As name suggests contains model classes.
+Stuff here are in the very center of the Application core.
+Everyone is depending on them.
+And they might cross-depend on each other as well.
+ * **util** - Just some useful stuff.
+To DRY.
+ * **observability** - Utility.
+Would externalize into a lib actually.
+It brings useful abstraction to implement some good standards in terms of Logging and Monitoring (metrics)
+ * **context** - Helps to establish a business transaction top-down when someone calls the Service any public endpoint.
+TransactionId helps to correlate call-chain.
+And connected with Logging is very helpful
+ * **controller** - Here we have the "use cases" so to speak.
+The main business logic is implemented here - "what can we do with what".
+These are operating on top of Models and orchestrating them.
+They also phrase their "requirements" by defining interfaces (Ports).
+Which we implement somewhere.
+ * **persistence** - Controllers are defiining so called "Ports" (interfaces) - persistence related.
+Defining their "requirement".
+In this folder we find the implementation of those (Adpaters) for concrete DB servers.
+For now only Sqlite.
+ * **api** - For now only the HTTP api.
+But could be gRPC or whatever else added too.
+These handlers are simply "translating" the incoming HTTP requests to Controllers.
+And they are relatively dump.
+But they know how to convert results returned and errors raised by Controllers back to HTTP to fulfill our Contract.

 ## Design decisions / considerations